blake-mealey/pipelinedoc/packages/cli/README.md

 - `name`: the display name of the template.
 - `version`: the version of the template.
 Strings and numbers are supported.
 - `description`: the description of the template.
 Markdown is supported.
+- `category`: a category to assign the template to.
+Used for grouping templates in the `index.md` doc
 - `deprecated`: whether or not the template is deprecated.
 Implicitly `true` if `deprecatedWarning` is supplied.
 - `deprecatedWarning`: a message to include with the deprecated warning.
 Markdown is supported.